ILIAS-TechnicalBoard/ILIAS/docs/development/accessibility-process.md

       bugs

 * Test Case Author for Accessibility
-    * prepares and organises test cases of the Accessibility Test Suite
+    * prepares, organises and writes test cases of the Accessibility Test Suite
     * Supports Community Tester for Accessibility, improves cases upon feedback from Community Tester or Developer
     * Analyses Accessibility Assessment Reports.
 Reviews Test Suite in the light